-Molecular Partners AG: Molecular Partners and AstraZeneca announce collaboration on Molecular Partners' ongoing oncology clinical study with MP0250 in EGFR-mutated NSCLC
+Molecular Partners AG: Molecular Partners and AstraZeneca Announce Collaboration on Molecular Partners' Ongoing Oncology Clinical Study With MP0250 in EGFR-Mutated NSCLC

-Molecular Partners and AstraZeneca announce collaboration on Molecular Partners' ongoing oncology clinical study with MP0250 in EGFR-mutated NSCLC

-Zurich-Schlieren, April 11, 2018.
-Molecular Partners AG (SIX: MOLN), a clinical-stage biopharmaceutical company developing a new class of drugs known as DARPin therapies*, announced today that Molecular Partners and AstraZeneca (LON: AZN) will collaborate on Molecular Partners' ongoing phase 1b/2 clinical study of MP0250 with osimertinib (Tagrisso) for the treatment of patients with EGFR-mutated Non-Small Cell Lung Cancer (NSCLC) pre-treated with osimertinib.
-Under the collaboration, AstraZeneca will supply osimertinib (Tagrisso) required for the clinical study.
+ZURICH-SCHLIEREN, SWITZERLAND / ACCESSWIRE / April 11, 2018 / Molecular Partners AG (SWX: MOLN), a clinical-stage biopharmaceutical company that is developing a new class of drugs, known as DARPin® therapies*, announced today that Molecular Partners and AstraZeneca (LON: AZN) will collaborate on Molecular Partners' ongoing phase 1b/2 clinical study of MP0250 with osimertinib (Tagrisso®) for the treatment of patients with EGFR-mutated Non-Small Cell Lung Cancer (NSCLC) pre-treated with osimertinib.
+Under the collaboration, AstraZeneca will supply osimertinib (Tagrisso®) required for the clinical study.
 The clinical study is planned to enroll approx. 40 patients and is taking place in the United States.

 MP0250 offers the possibility of targeting two main tumor escape pathways by blocking both hepatocyte growth factor (HGF) and vascular endothelial growth factor (VEGF) simultaneously while continued treatment with osimertinib suppresses EGFR-mutated NSCLC tumor cells.